imprestige/shutdownTimer/README.md

 Be careful!
-After you start a program, you can't stop it!
+After you start a timer, you can't stop it!